 \(c = \sqrt{a^{2} + b^{2}}\)

-It is the set of three positive integers that satisfies the equation ‘a2 + b2 = c2’.
-The smallest triples are (3, 4, 5) while there is no limit for the largest one.
+it's miles the set of 3 positive integers that satisfies the equation ‘a2 + b2 = c2’.
+The smallest triples are (3, four, five) while there is no restriction for the biggest one.

-Pythagorean theorem can be used in various real-life scenarios, such as:
+Pythagorean theorem may be used in diverse real-life scenarios, including: